acchang/C4minimax/README.md

 # C4minimax

+1/15 final
+So I think I'm ready to move on to minimax
+- some odd behaviors: whenever the computer doesn't have any good options, it tends to pile up choices from left to right.
+This makes sense because it's taking the first option if all other options are equal.
+Maybe there is way to randomize when all scores are the same?
+Or I could add another scan for 2-in-a-rows?
+- It does not block.
+- I hope minimax resolves both these issues.

+1/15 - the baseline algorithm telling the computer how to pick the right move is in.
+It doesn't block though, to see ahead, I will have to work on the minimax now.
+Almost done!

 1/15 working on the first part of my algorithm, and debugging why it was piling up picks in column 0 and the program was allowing it choose a full column and then swap sides so 1P had to play red.

 It was so interesting to console log everything and understand why this was happening.